 It is important that a tenant builds in time for the landlord to receive the notice after it is sent (if it is being posted), as the notice must be served or deemed served within the notice period.
 Service of the break notice shouldn’t be left until the last minute.

-The financial implications for a tenant that fails to break a lease are often very high and usually they will not be told by the landlord until the last minute, by which point they may even have entered into a new lease.
+The financial implications for a tenant that fails to break a lease are often very high and usually they will not be told by the landlord that the break has failed until the last minute, by which point they may even have entered into a new lease.
 We strongly recommend that tenants seek expert legal advice at both stages of the break; on the negotiation of the lease itself to ensure that the break provisions are satisfactory and then to serve the break notice to give peace of mind that it has been served correctly and to provide confirmation of the requirements to be met in order to successfully to break the lease.

-If you need advice on lease negotiations or breaking a lease, please get in touch with our expert Commercial Property team.
+If you need advice on lease negotiations or breaking a lease, please get in touch with our Commercial Property team.

 For further information or legal advice, please contact law@blandy.co.uk or call 0118 951 6800.